ManojChandran/SaaSinAWS/README.md

 # Overview

 Every other day a new start-up is in market with a software service,  Most of these offer Software as a Service.
 Industry has changed much after cloud and Enterprise started relying on these SAAS providers more.
-With this git repository we are going to implement a multi-tenant SAAS infrastructure in AWS cloud.
+This git repository is provide a base design to implement a multi-tenant SAAS infrastructure in AWS cloud.
 We will be implementing it as infrastructure as code, using Terraform.

 * Terraform vesrion : 0.11.13

+> This is a rough outline of solution, we are going to follow AWS proposed Mutli-tenant solutions.I will be adding more resources and it will be a continuous improvements towards a good solution.

 # GOAL